epsrc-abcd/abcd-website/event/README.md

 the event.
 Moreover the effort involved in participating should not be onerous.

-We decided to take things one step at a time: first an event emphasising practices and programming.
+Better to take things one step at a time: first an event emphasising programming over theory.
 If that is a success, we can think about a follow-up event with a less conventional (and more explicitly comparative) structure.